-The European Regions Airline Association (ERA) represents 52 airlines operating in Europe and the Regional Airline Association (RAA) represents 28 airlines operating in North America.
+ERA (European Regions Airline Association) represents 50 airlines operating in Europe and the Regional Airline Association (RAA) represents 28 airlines operating in North America.
 Collectively, ERA and RAA bring together 80 airlines carrying over 200 million passengers on routes across Europe and North America.

 The airline members of both associations face similar operational, safety, security, cost efficiency, finance, airport, ATC and maintenance challenges associated with operating smaller aircraft on shorter haul routes.
 Many members face the similar challenges of supplying capacity to major airlines.
 Our airline members work with the same OEM aircraft and engine manufacturers and equipment suppliers.
 Finally, a major part of both associations' work is to raise the profile of this vital sector in feeding hubs and linking regions in both North America and Europe.

 Areas of co-operation

 This memorandum of cooperation recognises the global nature of regional operations, the power of collective action by both associations, and the common challenges and areas of activity that both associations are involved in on behalf of their respective members.
 It commits both associations to a closer working relationship for the benefit of both associations’ members and their key stakeholders including passengers, employees, society and shareholders.